A new deformation family of Schwarz' D surface: Branched Values of the Gauss Map

-We see that they lie in the coordinate planes $x=0$ and $y=0$, respectively, which helps matching them in possible antipodal pairs.
+Recall that $-t<-a<-1<1<b<t$, so the expressions under the square roots are all positive real.
+We then see that they lie on the real and imaginary axis, respectively, which helps matching them in possible antipodal pairs.
+Recall that, after stereographic projection, the antipodal point of $z$ is $-1/\overline{z}$.

-Recall that $-t < -a < -1 < 1 < b < t$.
 Assume that the branched values do occur in antipodal pairs and, for the sake of contradiction, that $a \ne b$.
-First note that $\sigma(G(+1))$ and $\sigma(-G(+1))$ cannot be antipodal.
-Otherwise, their last coordinates must be 0, forcing $b=1$ and $a=-1<0$ which violates our assumption.
-By the same argument, $\sigma(G(-1))$ and $\sigma(-G(-1))$ are not antipodal, neither.
+First note that $G(+1)$ and $-G(+1)$ cannot be antipodal.
+Otherwise, $G(-1)$ and $-G(-1)$ must also be antipodal.
+Then they must have the same norm, i.e.\ $\frac{b-1}{a+1} = \frac{b+1}{a-1}$, forcing $a+b=0$ which violates our assumption.
 Thus the only possibility is that $\pm G(-1)$ and $\pm G(+1)$ are antipodal, with two possible choices of signs.
-Either choice implies that the last coordinates have opposite signs, which reduces to
+Either choice implies that

-The same analysis on $\sigma(\pm G(\pm a))$ leads to
+The same analysis on $\pm G(\pm t)$ leads to

-Combining the two equations for $\rho^4$ shows, after a brief computation, that either $t=0$ or $a=b$.
+Combining the two equations for $\rho^4$ shows, after a brief computation, that either $t=1$ or $a=b$.
 The contradiction with our assumptions proves the ``only if''.

 For the ``if'' part, assume that $a=b$.
 Then we find the branched points become antipodal (only) with $\rho=1$.
 More specifically, we have

 Geometrically, these points on the unit sphere are vertices of two axis parallel rectangles in the planes $x=0$ and $y=0$, respectively.
 Remarkably, an image of two such rectangles already appears in Figure~44 of the {\em Nachtrag} of Schwarz' paper ``Bestimmung einer speciellen Minimalfl\"ache" from 1867. \end{proof}